Skip to main content

 • Anastrozole ∞ An aromatase inhibitor taken orally.
 It blocks the conversion of testosterone to estrogen, helping to manage potential side effects like water retention or gynecomastia that can arise from elevated estrogen levels.

 The synergy lies in the fact that the GLP-1 agonist makes the TRT protocol more effective.
 As the body becomes more insulin-sensitive and inflammation decreases, the cells’ androgen receptors function more efficiently.
-The achieved also reduces the activity of the aromatase enzyme, which is abundant in fat tissue, further helping to balance the testosterone-to-estrogen ratio.
+The weight loss achieved also reduces the activity of the aromatase enzyme, which is abundant in fat tissue, further helping to balance the testosterone-to-estrogen ratio.

 Table Comparing Male Hormonal Protocols